RAK4200 WisDuo Breakout Board AT Command Manual

 OK Wake Up

-During sleep, Pin 5 (RX1) and Pin 1 (RX2) are automatically configured as wake-up pins and in external interrupt mode with an internal pull-down resistor.
-Wake-up will be triggered by a rising edge on these RX pins.
+During sleep mode, Pin 5 (RX1) and Pin 1 (RX3) are automatically configured as wake-up pins in external interrupt mode with an internal pull-down resistor.
+Wake-up is triggered by a rising edge on these RX pins.

 This command is used to obtain the current status of the device.